myrojoylee/e-commerce-mock-backend/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-This is a work in progress!
-Follow my progress below:

 ## Description

 This work was an exercise in creating API routes as part of the backend of an e-commerce application.
 Sequelize is a tool for Object Relational Mapping (ORM).
 It enables developers to easily work with RDMS like MySQL in the Node server environment.
 Additionally, we used the concept of async/await to rewrite Promise-based code.